Shilpa Shinde Says Dipika Kakar Copied Her; Reveals Why Bigg Boss 12 Didn’t Work!

 Why Bigg Boss 12 Didn’t Work?

-When asked as to why season 12 didn't work, Shilpa said gave a few reasons.
-She said that the success of their avatar had raised the bar.
+When asked as to why Season 12 didn't work, Shilpa said that the success of their avatar had raised the bar.
 She added that things tend to go awry when too many expectations are stacked.

-Contestants Were Scared Of Their Public Image!
+'A Few Contestants Were Scared Of Their Public Image To Let Go!'

-The other reason that the show didn't click was because a few contestants like Karanvir Bohra and Srishty Rode, who were too scared of their public image to let go.
-She further added, "There were also reports suggesting that most commoners were actually struggling actors.
+Shilpa also feels that a few contestants (like Karanvir Bohra and Srishty Rode) were too scared of their public image to let go, which was also another reason for the failure of the previous season.

+The actress defended the exclusion of commoners from the new season because the experience of the past three seasons had indicated bonding issues with known celebs.
+She added, "There were also reports suggesting that most commoners were actually struggling actors.
 So that was going against the very grain of the concept."

 Most Read: Divyanka Tripathi & Ekta Kapoor Put Rumours To Rest; Are Ekta & Mona Singh No Longer Friends?